 Students are also required to check the eligibility of other awards they may be offered to see if an OGS or QEII-GSST can be held concurrently.

 Students who have an OSAP restriction on their file are ineligible from receiving their scholarship until the restriction has been cleared.
 At the time of disbursement, if Graduate Studies and Postdoctoral Affairs (GSPA) finds a restriction on the student’s file, the student will be contacted by GSPA and advised of a deadline by which they must clear the restriction or forfeit their award.

 Important Reminder: The OGS and QEII-GSST scholarships are not portable.
 This means that you must apply for the award where you want to hold it.
-If you are successful through Waterloo's competition, than you cannot take that award anywhere else.
-Thus, you may need to submit several OGS/QEII-GSST application to the different universities which you are applying for and you will have to follow their specific application processes and timelines.
+If you are successful through Waterloo's competition, then you cannot take that award anywhere else.
+Thus, you may need to submit several OGS/QEII-GSST applications to the different universities to which you are applying and you will have to follow their specific application processes and timelines.

-The critical steps in the OGS/QEII-GSST application process are:
+The critical steps in the application process are:

 1. Confirm eligibility

 It is the applicant’s responsibility to review the eligibility criteria as indicated above before beginning the application process.
 If you are unsure of your eligibility, contact your proposed department graduate co-ordinator.